johnswyou/fastWavelets/README.md

 W <- mo_dwt(X,wavelet,J)
 ```

-The set of possible value for the argument `wavelet` is as follows:
+The set of possible values for the argument `wavelet` is as follows:

 ```r
 c("haar", "d1", "sym1", "bior1.1", "rbio1.1",